4/5

 2. I am not likely to criticize someone for giving up too easily

-3. It is not important that people I am close to are successful
+3. It is not important that the people I am close to are successful

 4. I seldom criticize my friends for accepting second best